-Listed below are a few other questions that might need to be asked:
+Listed below are some suggested questions that might need to be asked:

 - How critical is the task to the performance of the job?

 - To what degree is the task performed individually, or is part of a set of collective tasks?

 - If a subset of a set of collective tasks, what is the relationship between the various tasks?

 - What is the consequence if the task is performed incorrectly or is not performed at all?